HL7/US-Core/input/pagecontent/scopes.md

 ### SMART Scopes

-SMART's scopes, defined in Version 2.0.0 of the [SMART App Launch] implementation guide, allow access permissions to be delegated to a client application.
-The US Core API requires servers to support [resource level scopes] and [granular scopes], allowing access to specific data about a single patient.
+SMART's scopes, defined in Version 2.0.0 of the [SMART App Launch] implementation guide, allow access permissions to be delegated to a Client application.
+The US Core API requires Servers to support [resource level scopes] and [granular scopes], allowing access to specific data about a single patient.
 US Core's required scopes (**SHALL**) are based on community-based consensus that the scope meets a system requirement, clinical need, or federal regulation.
 Similarly, US Core's recommended scopes (**SHOULD**) rely on community-based consensus that the scope meets a system requirement or clinical need as a best practice.

 The US Core required scopes listed below are named in the [HTI-1 final rule], which requires support for the Condition and Observation category scopes.
 (Note that although mentioned in HTI-1 final rule, there is no "Clinical Test" category for Observation in US Core.)
 The recommended granular scope listed below is of particular interest to patients and health systems.
 Implementations meeting US EHR certification requirements must support all US Core's required scopes.
 Other systems only need to support scopes for the US Core APIs they support.

 Each US Core Profile page includes a "Quick Start" section summarizing each profile's supported search transactions and scopes.
 Servers **MAY** support other scopes in addition to those listed below and in the Quick Start sections.
-US Core clients should follow the [principle of least privilege] and access only the necessary resources.
-In other words, if a client needs only vital sign observations, it should request access only to Observations with a category of "vital-signs". <span class="bg-success" markdown="1">Note that a granular scope grants access to all resources matching that granular scope *regardless of whether other categories* are present.</span><!-- new-content -->
+US Core Clients should follow the [principle of least privilege] and access only the necessary resources.
+In other words, if a Client needs only vital sign observations, it should request access only to Observations with a category of "vital-signs". <span class="bg-success" markdown="1">Note that a granular scope grants access to all resources matching that granular scope *regardless of whether other categories* are present.</span><!-- new-content -->

 ##### Scopes Format
  SMART App Launch Version 2.0.0 introduced a scope syntax of: `<patient|user|system> / <fhir-resource>. <c | r | u | d |s> [?param=value]`

-For example, to limit read and search access to a specific patient's laboratory observations but not other observations, the server grants the following patient-specific scope:
+For example, to limit read and search access to a specific patient's laboratory observations but not other observations, the Server grants the following patient-specific scope:

 `patient/Observation.rs?category=http://terminology.hl7.org/CodeSystem/observation-category|laboratory`.